0x70b1a5/lugso/lessons/raw/092_relative-clauses.md

 Lugso uses commas in the same way as English.
 Note that A, B, C, D, and E are _complete sentences_.

-**3o3 olnri5 lniin 5tkiibpzuv3 yolsyolslihib olnri5**
+**3o3 olnri5 lniin 5tkiibpzuv3 yols-yols-lihib olnri5**

-`night beautiful revolve-CONJ.and sky-PL-PROL child-child-star-PL beautiful`
+`night beautiful revolve-CONJ.and sky-PL-PROL child--child--star-PL beautiful`

 _Strange is the night, and strange moons circle through the skies._

-Remember that the copula ("to be") is invisible, so the clause ", but Y is Z" is introduced by only **iS**:
+Remember that the copula ("to be") is invisible, so the clause ", but Y is Z" is introduced by only **i5**:

-**huf-yu zontk lusot NoWordFound:"god"ibso i5 hi NoWordFound:"feeble" toht kurso**
+**huf-yu zontk lusot gu5liibso i5 hi NoWordFound:"feeble" toht kurso**

 `learn dream system-thought god-PL-GEN CONJ.but small feeble mind 1SG-GEN`